TanishaKr07/HolidayRecipesClassifier/README.md

 For our test statistic, we chose the absolute difference in mean calorie content between dessert and non-dessert holiday recipes, rather than the raw difference.
 This is because our hypothesis is non-directional and we are not assuming which group has higher calories, only that a difference exists.
 Using the absolute difference allows us to properly evaluate this two-sided hypothesis.

 To run the test, we first split the data into two groups: desserts, which include recipes tagged as "dessert," and non-desserts, which include all other recipes.
 The observed difference in mean calorie content (dessert − non-dessert) was −19.59.
-Note, while the observed difference is negative — indicating that, on average, dessert recipes have slightly fewer calories than non-desserts — this direction does not affect the conclusion of our permutation test, since we use the absolute value of the difference as our test statistic.
+Note, while the observed difference is negative, this direction does not affect the conclusion of our permutation test, since we use the absolute value of the difference as our test statistic.
 This ensures our test remains two-sided, detecting any significant difference in mean calories regardless of which group is higher.

-Then we shuffled the 'dessert' and 'non-dessert' labels for 1000 times to collect 1000 simulating absolute mean differences in the two distributions as described in the test statistic.
+Then we shuffled the `dessert` and `non-dessert` labels for 1000 times to collect 1000 simulating absolute mean differences in the two distributions as described in the test statistic.
 We got a p-value of 0.0.

 **Conclusion of Permutation Test**
 Since the p-value that we found (0.0) is less than the significance level of 0.05, we reject the null hypothesis.
 There is indeed a significant difference in the calorie content of dessert and non-dessert holiday recipes, with the observed statistic suggesting that non-desserts have a higher calorie content, on average.